shamblett/dartivity/README.md

 and perform local device discovery, any clients that find the requested devices reply with a 'Ihave' message containing the device details

-3. The web site then populates a web page/database backend with this information.
+3. The web site then populates a web page/database backend with this information either from the received messages(live mode) or form the database(historic mode).

 4. Once devices have been discovered control operations can be performed, such as set temperature, switch on/off etc.
 (Not yet, see above).
 Also platform information is harvesetd, what the client id is(unique to the client), what platform